Design-Computing/Design-Computing.github.io/md/week1.md

 Make sure you have VS Code, Git and Anaconda installed and working.
 You probably do already or you wouldn't know that things are astray.

 You need to get a grasp of your file system.
 [This might be helpful to read](https://www.dummies.com/computers/macs/mac-operating-systems/basics-of-the-os-x-folder-structure/).
 I'll ask some mac people for advice on where to keep your `1161` folder.
+It doesn't _really_ matter, as long as you know where to find it.

 To open a folder in Mac VS Code, there isn't a separate menu option, you just click _Open_ and then choose a folder instead of a file.
 This will make your version control work properly.